vmware/weathervane/README.md

 You should exercise caution and good judgement about where you deploy Weathervane.
 Weathervane can place a significant load on system resources that can impact the performance of unrelated workloads.
 As a result Weathervane is not intended to be used in production environments.

 In addition, the setup procedure for Weathervane may open ports or present other security issues that are not acceptable in many secure environments.
-A Weathervane deployment is intended only a performance test environment and may not be hardened sufficiently for all security requirements.
+A Weathervane deployment is intended only for a performance test environment and may not be hardened sufficiently for all security requirements.
 As a result, Weathervane should never be installed on virtual machines or OS instances that have been or may ever be deployed in a production environment, or that contain sensitive or personal information.

 ## Getting Started